Compliment vs Complement

 Complimentary vs. complementary

-As an adjective, complimentary can mean that something is free of charge; as in, “The hotel offers complimentary breakfast“.
-Also, something that’s complimentary (about or towards something) describes a comment as being a compliment; as in “She had some very complimentary remarks about my writing”.
+As an adjective, complimentary is something free of charge; as in, “The hotel offers complimentary breakfast“.
+Also, something that’s complimentary (about or towards something) describes a comment as a compliment; as in “She had some very complimentary remarks about my writing”.

-Complementary as an adjective is similar to its verb/noun form and describes something (people or things) coming together to form a useful or improved combination, (whether of skills, qualities or aesthetically).
+Complementary, as an adjective, is similar to its verb/noun form.
+It describes something (people or things) coming together to form a useful or improved combination (whether of skills, qualities, or aesthetically).
 For example, “The board members have different but complementary backgrounds”.

 Examples with “complimentary“ | Examples with “complementary“ |